equinor/Project-ProjectSchedule/Consumer Requirements {CONSUMER}.md

 **What type of data object are you interested in?**

-*[If you have any information about what this data can be retrieved from please include details]*
+*[Please be as specific as possible.
+If you have any information about what this data can be retrieved from please include details]*

 * Marine Operations Plan (possibly also called marine planning) for Johan Casberg, ref word document
 * Want johan sverdrup in next phase